ashtonsix/Fleek/guide/8_operators.md

 Operators let you create custom syntax for your program or library.

-Operators accept a fixed number of arguments & must have explicit interfaces, any type or syntax collision with another defined operator precludes successful compiling.
+Operators accept a fixed number of arguments & must have explicit interfaces, any type or syntax conflict with another defined operator precludes successful compiling.

 ```fl
 : (Any, Any) => Number